parvanitis15/Achieve-your-goals/README.md

-# New Beginnings App
+# Achieve Your Goals

 ## Overview
-The New Beginnings App is designed to inspire users to embrace new beginnings through daily quotes, goal setting, and action logging.
+The Achieve Your Goals is designed to inspire users to embrace new habits through daily quotes, goal setting, and action logging.
 This application provides a user-friendly interface to help individuals stay motivated and track their progress towards personal goals.

 ## Features
-- **Daily Quote Generator**: Fetches and displays a new quote about new beginnings each day.
+- **Daily Quote Generator**: Fetches and displays a new quote about building new habits each day.
-- **Goal Input Prompt**: Allows users to input and save their personal goals for future reference.
+- **Goal Input Prompt**: Allows users to input and save their personal goal.
 - **Daily Action Logging**: Users can log their daily actions towards achieving their goals and view a history of their logged actions.

 ## Project Structure